oracle/terraform-examples/examples/opc/windows-instance-with-rdp/README.md

 This example lauches a single Windows 2012 R2 instance using the image from the Oracle Cloud Marketplace and enabled Remote Desktop access

--	Launches a new Windows Server 2012 R2 instance `windows-server-1` with an initial Adminstrator password configured.
+-	Launches a new Windows Server 2012 R2 instance `windows-server-1` with an initial Administrator password configured.
--	Creates a new public ip address reservation for the instance.
+-	Creates a new public ip address reservation for the instance on the Shared Network interface
--	Creates a new security list `Enable-RDP-access` and associates the security list instanace.
+-	Creates a new security list `windows-seclist1` and associates the security list to the instances Shared Network interface.
--	Creates a new `Allow-rdp-access` security rule to allow RDP traffic from the public internet to the `Enable-RDP-access` security list.
+-	Creates a new `Allow-rdp-access` security rule to allow RDP traffic from the public internet to the `windows-seclist1` security list.

 Usage
 -----